Fasting and abstinence in the Ethiopian Orthodox Tewahedo Church: Foods

 As international cuisines have grown in popularity among the Ethiopian middle class, fasting variants have also developed to meet the needs of the observant population—among which include fasting pizza, fasting pasta, fasting pastries, and fasting (meatless) burgers.
 Another example of Western influence is the popularity of fish goulash (አሣ ጉላሽ; asa gulaš), often made with local Nile perch, tilapia, or catfish.

 Observance

 Observance of the fasting periods have fluctuated with time.
 Today, religious groups like Mahibere Kidusan encourage the faithful to rigorously observe both obligatory and optional fasting periods.
 As a result, strict observance of fasts is said to be growing in certain Orthodox communities.

 List of fasts

 Ordinary fasts

-Every Wednesday and Friday throughout the year are observed as fast days, Wednesday in observance of the decision of the Sanhedrin, in collaboration with Judas Iscariot, to betray and kill Jesus before the feast of Pesach, and Friday in observance of the Passion of Jesus.
+Every Wednesday and Friday throughout the year are observed as fast days except during the fifty days after Easter, Wednesday in observance of the decision of the Sanhedrin, in collaboration with Judas Iscariot, to betray and kill Jesus before the feast of Pesach, and Friday in observance of the Passion of Jesus.